frankbria/email-assistant/AI_GUIDELINES.md

 - DO NOT change the test to fit your logic — fix the logic to match the test’s intent.
 - DO isolate logic into a proper domain layer (not in route handlers).
 - DO name functions and tests descriptively and behaviorally.
+- DO look for existing code and leverage it first before creating new code.